Victim in bar shooting identified as St. Paul woman, 27 - NewsBreak

 Victim in bar shooting identified as St. Paul woman, 27

-ST. PAUL, Minn.
-(AP) — Authorities have released the name of a 27-year-old woman who was killed in a weekend shootout at a busy St. Paul bar.
+The woman who was killed in a weekend shootout at a St. Paul bar was identified Monday as a 27-year-old from St. Paul

 Comments / 0